 - 6 Hybrid Topology

 - 9 Network Topologies Roundup

-A logical network topology is a visual representation of how devices are connected and a physical topology details how devices are physically connected.
-Network topology can be presented as a map that allows an administrator to see the physical layout of connected devices.
+A network topology map is a map that allows an administrator to see the physical layout of connected devices.
 Having the map of a network’s topology on hand is very useful for understanding how devices connect to each other and the best techniques for troubleshooting.